tlevine/www.thomaslevine.com/content/!/socrata-users/index.md

 of "all").
 And then I remembered that these datasets don't just float in space; **people use them**.

+Through this study of Socrata data portals,
-Through doing this, I've learned that Socrata is much more than a website for converting datasets into different formats and serving them on the web.
+I've learned that Socrata is much more than a website for converting datasets into different formats and serving them on the web.
 Socrata "[consumerizes the data experience](http://www.socrata.com/open-innovation/)" with web-based mapping and charting tools.
 Here's a sexy video they made.

 <video controls="" id="wistia_1" preload="none" poster="http://embed.wistia.com/deliveries/d86ff91b0a3b280ee4fd5fea9b65993d1b250340.jpg?image_crop_resized=640x360" style="width: 100%; height: 100%; position: relative; display: block;"><source src="http://embed.wistia.com/deliveries/37d0ddf8aeb21db020b1059c10c62373c9140734/file.mp4" type="video/mp4"></video>

 I live in this bubble of people who know how to use computers, so Socrata's charting tools seem really clunky and stupid to me, but it turns out that